szhen0340/SecureSquared/face-recognition-solution/README.md

 # SecureSquared Face Recognition Challenge Solution

-This repository contains a possible solution to the SecureSquared CTF Face Recognition Challenge.
+This repository contains a possible solution to the SecureSquared Face Recognition Challenge.

 ## Analyzing the Authentication System